 There are actually quite a few laws that relate to electronic transactions or processes.
 The interaction between these different laws is also very important.
 Here are a few of the laws that are relevant:

-- Privacy laws, including the Protection of Personal Information Bill (POPI) are also relevant.
-Processes generally include the processing of personal information and therefore an organisation needs to ensure that it’s processing of personal information is in accordance with the conditions set out in POPI.
+- Data protection laws (including POPIA and the GDPR) are also relevant.
+Processes generally include the processing of personal information and therefore an organisation needs to ensure that it’s processing of personal information is in accordance with data protection laws.

-- There is some case law dealing with contracting by email and SMS.
+- There is some case law dealing with electronic contracting, including contracting by email and SMS.

 - There are various other laws that could apply.
 For example, the Companies Act, the Rental Housing Act, or the National Credit Act could apply.

 There are many issues that could arise when you automate a process electronically.
 Here are some of the most important ones:

 - Acceptance – when is an offer that you make electronically accepted?
 Is deemed acceptance (e.g. a ‘browsewrap agreement’ on a website) sufficient or is actual acceptance (e.g. a clickwrap agreement on a website) required?